-- 4. The permanent home address of the applicant is within Priority Area 1 of the designated area and this home address has been the permanent home address of the parent(s)/carer(s) and the applicant at 31st August 2023 and they should still be living there at the time of admission to the school. - 5.
-The permanent home address of the applicant is within the Priority Area 2 of the designated area and this home address has been the address of the parent(s)/carer(s) and the applicant at 31st August 2023 and they should still be living there at the time of admission to the school. - 6.
+- 4. The permanent home address of the applicant is within Priority Area 1 of the designated area and this home address is the permanent home address of the parent(s)/carer(s) and the applicant on 31st August 2025 and they should still be living there at the time of admission to the school. - 5.
+The permanent home address of the applicant is within the Priority Area 2 of the designated area and this home address is the address of the parent(s)/carer(s) and the applicant on 31st August 2025 and they should still be living there at the time of admission to the school. - 6.
 Applicants whose permanent home address is NOT in the designated area of the school.

-Note: in 1) above, any such an applicant, provided she has achieved the lower qualifying score, will be offered a place even if she is not ranked in the top 128 places.
-In 2) any such applicant, provided she has achieved the lower qualifying score and her permanent home address is within Priority Areas 1 and 2 of the designated area of the school, will be offered a place even if she is not ranked in the top 128 places.
+Note: in Category 1 above, any such an applicant, provided she has achieved the lower qualifying score, will be offered a place even if she is not ranked in the top 128 places.
+In Category 2 above, any such applicant, provided she has achieved the lower qualifying score and her permanent home address is within Priority Area 1 and 2 of the designated area of the school, will be offered a place even if she is not ranked in the top 128 places.
 The total number of places offered will remain, however, at 128.